tmahiddini/cryptometrics-dumper/README.md

 ```
 node cryptometrics-dumper.js -t 100 -F /tmp/top100
 ```
-Get the top 5 + the labels that have been selected :
+Get the top 5 and the labels that have been selected :
 ```
 node cryptometrics-dumper.js -t 5 -l DASH
 ```
-Get the top 5 + the labels that have been selected in a date range that was selected :
+Get the top 5 and the labels that have been selected in a date range that was selected :
 ```
 node cryptometrics-dumper.js -t 5 -l DASH -s 2016/01/01 -e 2017/01/01 -F /tmp/top5_2017
 ```